SamvitJ/samvitj.github.io/blog-source/_drafts/2017-07-14-gradient-descent.md

 \end{aligned}
 $$

 where the subscripts represent an index on features.
-(So our model consists of \\(n\\) features.)
 Each partial derivative in this vector involves computing a sum over *every training example*:
 $$
 \begin{aligned}
 \frac{\partial}{\partial \theta_j} J(\theta)